Private Federated Learning for High-dimensional Time Series: Theoretical Analysis

 \begin{definition}[Selective federated $(\varepsilon,\delta)$-DP] Fix a sensitive index set $\mathcal I\subset[d]$ and consider $K$ clients, where client $k$ holds a local dataset $\mathcal D_k$.
 Let $\mathcal O_k$ denote the output space of client $k$.
 A collection of randomized local mechanisms $\{M_k:\mathcal D_k \to\mathcal O_k\}_{k=1}^K$ is said to satisfy selective federated $(\varepsilon,\delta)$-differential privacy on $\mathcal I$ if, for every client $k\in[K]$, all neighboring datasets $\mathcal D_k\overset{\mathcal I}{\sim}\mathcal D_k'$, and all measurable sets $S_k\subseteq\mathcal O_k$,

 \end{definition}

 The parameters $(\varepsilon,\delta)$ quantify the strength of the privacy guarantee (see, e.g., \citet{dwork2006calibrating,dwork2014algorithmic}).
+The guarantee is conditional on any fixed pair of neighboring datasets $\mathcal D_k\overset{\mathcal I}{\sim}\mathcal D_k'$; hence the probability statement in Definition~\ref{def:federated-selective-dp} is independent of the sampling distribution of the data and only reflects the randomness added by the mechanism.
 A smaller $\varepsilon$ corresponds to stronger privacy, as it forces the output distributions under neighboring datasets to be closer.
 The parameter $\delta$ allows a small probability of failure of the pure DP guarantee, and setting $\delta=0$ recovers the standard $\varepsilon$-DP.
 In general, smaller values of $(\varepsilon,\delta)$ provide stronger privacy protection for the local mechanism.

 \begin{definition}[Sensitivity] Fix a sensitive index set $\mathcal I\subset[d]$.
 For client $k\in[K]$ and iteration $n$, let $\bm G_k(\bm A_0^{(n)};\mathcal D_k)$ denote the local gradient evaluated at $\bm A_0^{(n)}$ using dataset $\mathcal D_k$.
 We define the sensitivity $\xi_k^{(n)}$ as any deterministic upper bound of $\sup_{\mathcal D_k \overset{\mathcal I}{\sim} \mathcal D_k'}\|\bm G_k(\bm A_0^{(n)};\mathcal D_k) -\bm G_k(\bm A_0^{(n)};\mathcal D_k')\|_{\F}$. \end{definition}